Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * **Font-family**

-  * Roboto was used for the headings and copyright on the site.
+  * Roboto is used for the headings and copyright on the site.
 It is a Sans-Serif font.
-The back up font selected was San-Serif.
+The back up font selected is San-Serif.

-  * Lato was used for the body of the site.
+  * Lato is used for the body of the site.
 It is also a Sans-Serif font.
-The back up font selected was Sans-Serif.
+The back up font selected is Sans-Serif.

 * **Imagery**